 Mind Commerce Publishing shares with us an extract of its recent report End-to-End M2M, Seventh Edition.

-Machine-to-Machine (M2M) communication is a revolutionary technology that allows effective supervision and maintenance of physical assets.
+Machine-to-Machine (M2M) Communications is a revolutionary technology that allows effective supervision and maintenance of physical assets.
 M2M communications has historically represented the integration of microprocessors, microcontrollers and sensors with communications, monitoring and control systems to improve efficiencies and effectiveness of business operations.

 Special-purpose M2M devices range in complexity, from single purpose to multi-purpose.
 For most cases, they are designed to operate autonomously according to a predetermined set of operational rules free from outside interference, thereby enhancing the return on M2M investment.